BBArikL/QuantumCT-RTRC-qBraid-Challenge/QuantumFrenchVanilla.md

 - **Optimizer:** We use the **COBYLA** classical optimizer to find the best angles $(\gamma, \beta)$.
 The optimizer then finds the minimum distance which satisfies the following equation:
   ![opt_equation.png](opt_equation.png)
 - **Warm Start:** We initialize the circuit near a diagonal classical solution to speed up convergence.
-- **Depth Sweep:** The solver automatically tests QAOA depths $p \in \{1, 2, 3\}$ to find the optimal balance between accuracy and gate noise.
+- **Depth Sweep:** The solver automatically test QAOA with $p \in \{1, 2, 3\}$ layers to find the optimal balance between accuracy and gate noise.

 ---

 ## 📊 Problem Instances
-We tested the solver on 6 distinct instances ranging from small-scale toy problems to complex 20-node distributions.
+We tested the solver on 5 distinct instances ranging from small-scale toy problems to complex 20-node distributions.

 | Instance | Customers | Vehicles | Capacity | Complexity                           |
 |:---------|:----------|:---------|:---------|:-------------------------------------|